Thai PM orders tough new road traffic penalties, which could have caused undue hardship for working Thais, to be held off.

 Experts meet to discuss road traffic deaths and are highly critical of Thai roads, motorists and approaches to dealing with the issue

-PR campaigns don’t impress participants at conference on Thai road safety
+PR campaigns don’t impress participants at a conference on Thai road safety